regen-network/regen-ledger/docs/intro/README.md

 Hambach Testnet is a test network with experimental modules enabled (modules that are still in development).
 Developers can use Hambach Testnet to test out features not yet available on Regen Mainnet.
 Unofficial REGEN tokens can be redeemed using a faucet.

-In addition to the main features available on Regen Mainnet and Redwood Testnet, Hambach Testnet includes the following modules:
+Hambach Testnet includes the following experimental modules:

 - [Ecocredit Module](../modules/ecocredit) <!-- TODO: remove once we upgrade to v2.0 -->
 - [Group Module](../modules/group)